nignatiadis/IHW/README.md

 devtools::install_github("nignatiadis/IHW")
 ```

-In addition, these packages will be available in the next release of Bioconductor.
-Both [lpsymphony](http://bioconductor.org/packages/3.3/bioc/html/lpsymphony.html) and [IHW](https://www.bioconductor.org/packages/devel/bioc/html/IHW.html) are also already available on the development branch of Bioconductor.
+In addition, the package is available in the current release of Bioconductor ([IHW](http://www.bioconductor.org/packages/IHW)).
 Thus IHW can also be installed from there as follows:

 ```R
 source("https://bioconductor.org/biocLite.R")